 What is the California Consumer Privacy Act?

 The forward-thinking west-coast state has produced the first comprehensive privacy law in United States with its new California Consumer Privacy Act.
 While this is a privacy breakthrough in the U.S., it builds on the precedent of the General Data Protection Regulation (GDRP) that that the European Union put into place in May of 2018.
 The idea of GDRP was to give EU residents control over their private information and allow them the confidence of safe digital interactions.
 In doing this, companies that use individuals’ private information had to meet certain standards in safeguarding their data.
-Such practices included requiring consent to use data, ensuring anonymity, and designation a data protection officer to oversee GDRP compliance.
+Such practices included requiring consent to use data, ensuring anonymity, and designating a data protection officer to oversee GDRP compliance.

 Countries outside the European Union—like Japan, China, Brazil, India and others—have begun shaping privacy laws that align with GDRP’s pioneering standards.
 California’s new law follows along that path and sets standards very close to those of the GDRP.
 So, from the standpoint of a company for whom CCPA applies, you’ll basically need to do the same things you would for GDRP to be compliant.